gnana997/learn-jenkins/plugins-jenkinscli/jenkinsCli-pluginManagement.md

 ## Jenkins CLI Plugin Management Commands

+# Tips:

+- use -auth option to provide username and password
+- use -noCertificateCheck option to ignore certificate check
+- use -restart option to restart Jenkins after installing/enabling/disabling the plugin

 1. Run the following command to check the version of the Jenkins CLI:

    ```bash